-The Basement Method in Horror and Other Fiction Genres
+The Basement Method in Horror

 WHY TENSION IS IMPORTANT

-And here is that story without:
+And here is that story without tension:

-Which story is more enjoyable?
+Which version is more engaging?

 WHAT IS THE BASEMENT METHOD?